tniemenmaa/SocialPlatform/README.md

 This demo project implements simple social group service that allows users to list, create, join and leave groups.
 Once inside a group, user can send messages to the group which stores them and sends the messages to all other group members who are online.
 In production a proper queryable database should be used for storing the groups and messages.
 Currently all the messages are stored in the actors state and returned when player requests messages.
 This will cause issues once the messages amount grows and instead of returning all messages only a subset of messages should be returned and support for pagination and filtering should be added.

 The main components of the solution are
-- **Group API** Statless ASP.NET Core service that handles the WebSocket connections and message routing to other services.
+- **Group API** Stateless ASP.NET Core service that handles the WebSocket connections and message routing to other services.
 - **Group Registry** Stateful service that offers endpoints for group discovery.
 - **Group Actor** Stateful actor service that hosts the actual actor based group implementation and also offers actor event based notification system for API to receive relevant messages.